 Introduction

-In this essay, I will identify stimulus/observation, express my thoughts/ interpretation, my feelings upon the reflections, and my intentions regarding my feelings in this situation.
-The situation is very personal, but I will contain it to the focus of communicating and relating.
-Therefore this essay will show how the communication between Gunaratna and me broke down and how that left me feeling depressed, abandoned, and used.
+In this essay, I will identify the stimulus/observation, express my thoughts/ interpretation, my feelings upon the reflections, and my intentions regarding my feelings in this situation.
+The situation is very personal, but I will contain it to focus on communicating and relating.
+Therefore, this essay will show how the communication between Gunaratna and me broke down and how that left me feeling depressed, abandoned, and used.

 Stimulus/Observation